swuecho/swuecho.github.io/_posts/2022-05-08-using-quill(scala)-DSL-as-better-SQL-language.md

 run(asia_city_q.sortBy(c => c.population)(Ord.descNullsLast).take(5))
 ```

-It is recommanded to add a `ctx.close()` at the end of worksheet files.
+It is recommended to add a `ctx.close()` at the end of worksheet files.
 Otherwise, the connection to database will be left open for each worksheet evaluation.

 ## Extra: better display support